 Each participant agrees to adhere strictly to this rule, subject to serious penalty in the case of violation (see ART.
 27 and 28).

-In addition to official ID markings, participants may use other available clothing space for individual sponsors e.g. T-shirts (apart from the chest area exclusively reserved for race number) shorts, socks, caps, backpacks, etc. However, the organization reserves the right to prohibit sponsorship considered to be oversized or in direct competition with the organization's partners or for any other reasons and which the organization does not have to justify.
+In addition to official ID markings, participants may use other available clothing space for individual sponsors e.g. T-shirts (apart above the navel exclusively reserved for race number) shorts, socks, caps, backpacks, etc. However, the organization reserves the right to prohibit sponsorship considered to be oversized or in direct competition with the organization's partners or for any other reasons and which the organization does not have to justify.

 Stage starts are grouped, except for: